FRC1257/robotics-training/docs/frc/5-Advanced_&_Misc/Creating-Files.md

 To write to a flashdrive, we instead have to use the path `/u` or `/media/sda1`, provided that there is a flashdrive plugged into the USB port of the RoboRIO.

-Once we have our path, we can use the following code (this example writes diretly to the RoboRIO):
+Once we have our path, we can use the following code (this example writes directly to the RoboRIO):

 ```java
 PrintWriter writer = null;